 The Summer Palace is a perfecting ending to any Beijing tour.
 The breathtaking gardens surrounding a vast lake are the perfect contrast to the more formal pagodas and towers.

-After lunch of enjoying north western cuisine your guide will escort you in a private car to the airport to catch your plan to Xi’an.
+After lunch your guide will escort you in a private car to the airport to catch your plane to Xi’an.

 The Terracotta Warriors and Horses are one of the most famous archeological finds of our times.
 They continue to intrigue with their amazing lifelikeness.
 It may come as a surprise that statues of musicians and acrobats were also buried along with the soldiers.
 Your China Highlights dedicated guide will help to unearth more treasures and meanings.